-27 (10) The children of Frederick Coachefer and Blanche Redfern are Ruth Dorothea, born March 9, 1900, who had two boys Vaughn and Paul Jennings, started four successful clothing stores, Ru-Velle (Sumter, SC), The Spinning Wheel (Beaufort, SC), Donna Mae's Shop (Elloree, SC), and The Town and Country Shop (Fairmont, NC), and was one of the first 50 women to enroll in the University of South Carolina (if someone was too poor to afford a wedding dress, Ruth would make it for free); Paul Rinaldo, born February 24, 1902, barnstormer, musician, and mechanical genius, was the first to solo cross the Caribbean Sea by air, leaving Sea Island, Georgia on August 25, 1927 in a Stinson Detroiter bound for South America and last seen flying over the Ornoco Delta in eastern Venezuela; Beulah ("Bee"), born July 23, 1908, who married Arthur Bedenbaugh of Columbia, SC, divorced, and in April 1954 married Frank Goldstein, lived at 36 Sutton Place South in Manhattan and travelled the world as a fashion buyer for Macy's often with her husband who was in charge of toy buying for Macy's; and, Isabel Ordina, born in September 18, 1912 in Boise, Idaho as a warm, loving, and spiritual person who worked in her youth at Sibley's in Rochester and was active at the United Church of Christ, Titus Ave., Irondequoit and later as a volunteer at the Al Sigl Rochester Rehabilitation Center for the mentally disabled.
-Isabel liked to say "life is a roller coaster; hang on and enjoy the ride," and "when one door closes, another will open."
+27 (10) The children of Frederick Coachefer and Blanche Redfern are Ruth Dorothea, born March 9, 1900, who had two boys Vaughn and Paul Jennings and started four successful clothing stores, Ru-Velle (Sumter, SC), The Spinning Wheel (Beaufort, SC), Donna Mae's Shop (Elloree, SC), and The Town and Country Shop (Fairmont, NC), and was one of the first 50 women to enroll in the University of South Carolina (if someone was too poor to afford a wedding dress, Ruth would make it for free); Paul Rinaldo, born February 24, 1902, barnstormer, musician, and mechanical genius, was the first to solo cross the Caribbean Sea by air, leaving Sea Island, Georgia on August 25, 1927 in a Stinson Detroiter bound for South America and last seen flying over the Ornoco Delta in eastern Venezuela; Beulah ("Bee"), born July 23, 1908, who married Arthur Bedenbaugh of Columbia, SC, divorced, and in April 1954 married Frank Goldstein, lived at 36 Sutton Place South in Manhattan and travelled the world as a fashion buyer for Macy's often with her husband who was in charge of toy buying for Macy's; and, Isabel Ordina, born on September 18, 1912 in Boise, Idaho as a warm, loving, and spiritual person who worked in her youth at Sibley's in Rochester and was active at the United Church of Christ, Titus Ave., Irondequoit and later as a volunteer at the Al Sigl Rochester Rehabilitation Center for the mentally disabled.
+Isabel liked to say "life is a roller coaster; hang on and enjoy the ride" and "when one door closes, another will open."

 The family moved from Rochester to Ohio around 1905 where Frederick served as a minister in Alexandria, Wellston, and Portsmouth, OH.
 Later they moved to Boise, Idaho where Frederick taught school and eventually became principal of Franklin High School.
 On May 10, 1911, when Paul was 9 years old, he watched five boys, the "Boise Five," fly a hand-made glider from the top of Sugar Loaf Hill.
 The family moved to Columbia, SC in 1914 when Frederick joined the Benedict College faculty.

-By 1916, at age 14, Paul had built his first glider and crashed it into a tree on a hill outside of Columbia.
+By 1916, at age 14, Paul Rinaldo had built his first glider and crashed it into a tree on a hill outside of Columbia.
+At age 16, he built his first plane from cardboard and spare parts and flew it around a cow pasture near his school.
+He started the first airfield in South Carolina's capital city.
 In the early 1920's he took people up for rides at the Bishopville, SC Fair, barnstormed across the country with his pet monkey, flew under bridges to advertise cigars, and flew for the U.S government spotting stills.
-He married Gertrude Hildebrandt of Toledo, OH in 1925.
-He was previously engaged to Blanche Cochran of Shelbyville, IN a play director and musician on the Chautauqua and lyceum circuit.
-Blanche committed suicide in the Min's hotel at Newport, TN in 1923 at the age of 24.
-Paul attempted to knock the bottle of carbolic acid from her hand.
-Her relatives said she had suffered from ill health.
+Once in Texas he was jailed for buzzing a train.
+Paul was planning to marry Blanche Cochran of Shelbyville, IN, a successful Chautauqua and lyceum circuit play director, on November 14, 1923, but Blanche, suffering from ill health, committed suicide by drinking carbolic acid before Paul could knock the bottle from her hand (as reported in The Shelbyville Republican, November 8, 1923).
+Paul later married Gertrude Hildebrandt of Toledo, OH in 1925; Gertrude was born in 1905 in Napoleon, OH and died in Louisville, KY in 1981.